Azargaz/Project-PitE/docs/ML_Report.md

-### Drawuess - Machine Learning report
+## Drawuess - Machine Learning report

 Drawuess authors: Hubert Jakubek, Sebastian Sitko, Tomasz Piech

-#### Project idea - drawing and guessing
+### Project idea - drawing and guessing

 Main goal of the project was to use [Google's The Quick, Draw!](https://quickdraw.withgoogle.com/) dataset described [here](https://github.com/googlecreativelab/quickdraw-dataset).
 The Quick, Draw! is website which allows to play a game of charade, but not versus human - instead versus AI.
 Google open-sourced the dataset collected using this website and it is one of the largest collections of hand-drawn doodles.

-Our project is similar to the idea of 'The Quick, Draw!' but simplified and with added extension which allows to play a bit different mode of this game.
+Our project is similar to the idea of 'The Quick, Draw!' but simplified and with added extension which allows to play a bit different game mode described later.

-#### Finding the right model
+### The Neural Network model

-This was the most difficult task of machine learning side of the project.
+Finding right model to use was the most difficult task of machine learning side of the project.
 We wanted to use model which was already prepared for and trained on the Quickdraw dataset but unfortunately it was not so easy to find such a model.

-Short description of what we tried doing before we finally had our current model ready:
+Below a short timeline of what our process of finding model looked like:
-1. We tried looking for complete model ready-to-use with model data from training but we failed to find one which would work correctly.
+1. We tried looking for complete model ready-to-use but we failed to find one that we understood and could make it work.
 2. We failed to find one because of problems like:
     - a lot of models needed difficult to setup libraries or even special environments (like Magenta) to use them,
     - often these libraries had a lot of dependencies which where not described properly,
-    - because of that they had a lot of compatibility problems with newer version of dependecy libraries,
+    - because of that they had a lot of compatibility problems with newer versions of dependecy libraries,
-    - they did not have any requirements specified so we could not use earlier, compatible versions of these dependency libraries.
+    - models we found for some reason did not have any requirements specified, so we could not use older, compatible versions of these dependency libraries.
-3. After failing to find the model we tried looking for tutorials and guides on how to build model from 'scratch' using libraries such as Keras and Tensorflow.
+3. After failing to find the model we tried looking for tutorials and guides on how to build model using libraries such as Keras and Tensorflow.
 4. We found ["Classification of drawings made in the game 'Quick, draw!'"](https://github.com/kradolfer/quickdraw-image-recognition/blob/master/quickdraw_image_recognition.ipynb) - project describing and comparing use of different algorithms and techniques of classifying images.
-5. From that project we chose the Convolutional Nerual Network approach and using Keras we built our model based on the project above with some minor changes (Droput changed from 0.2 to 0.5 and we remade whole training procedure to be more generic and to allow training on more than 2 categories of images).
+5. From that project we chose the Convolutional Nerual Network approach and using Keras we built our model based on the project above with some changes (Droput changed from 0.2 to 0.5 and we remade whole training procedure to be more generic and to allow training on more than 2 categories of images).
 6. We encoutered some challenges such as:
     - problems with Tensorflow 2.0 and above - downgrading Tensorflow and some other libraries helped us solve this,
     - understanding input of Keras models - our images are black and white, but Keras needs additional dimension to discribe color channels even if it's not really used for anything,